redoio/resentencing_data_initiative/README.md

 # Introduction

-A data analysis tool for the Three Strikes Project at the Stanford University School of Law that proactively and automatically identifies individuals who are eligible for re-sentencing in California's prison system.
+A data analysis tool for the Three Strikes Project at the Stanford University School of Law that proactively and automatically identifies non-violent offendors in California's prison system who are eligible for re-sentencing.

 # Background